scrapy/scrapy/docs/topics/link-extractors.rst

 ===============

-Link extractors are objects whose only purpose is to extract links from web pages (:class:`~scrapy.http.Response` objects) which will be eventually followed.
+Link extractors are objects whose only purpose is to extract links from web pages (:class:`~http.Response` objects) which will be eventually followed.

-There is ``scrapy.linkextractors.LinkExtractor`` available in Scrapy, but you can create your own custom Link Extractors to suit your needs by implementing a simple interface.
+There is :class:`~linkextractors.LinkExtractor` available in Scrapy, but you can create your own custom Link Extractors to suit your needs by implementing a simple interface.

-The only public method that every link extractor has is ``extract_links``, which receives a :class:`~scrapy.http.Response` object and returns a list of :class:`~scrapy.link.Link` objects.
+The only public method that every link extractor has is ``extract_links``, which receives a :class:`~http.Response` object and returns a list of :class:`~link.Link` objects.
 Link extractors are meant to be instantiated once and their ``extract_links`` method called several times with different responses to extract links to follow.

-Link extractors are used in the :class:`~scrapy.spiders.CrawlSpider` class (available in Scrapy), through a set of rules, but you can also use it in your spiders, even if you don't subclass from :class:`~scrapy.spiders.CrawlSpider`, as its purpose is very simple: to extract links.
+Link extractors are used in the :class:`~spiders.CrawlSpider` class (available in Scrapy), through a set of rules, but you can also use it in your spiders, even if you don't subclass from :class:`~spiders.CrawlSpider`, as its purpose is very simple: to extract links.

 For more information, see :ref:`topics-link-extractors-ref`.